Common Indoor Air Pollutants

 According to the Environmental Protection Agency, poor indoor air quality is one of the top five environmental risks to a person’s health.
 In fact, air pollutants are about five times greater indoors than outside.
 Some indoor areas have even contained 100 times more pollutants than the outdoors.

 Even if you can reduce your exposure to outdoor pollutants, you may not know which indoor contaminants you need to defend yourself against.
-Read our blog below to learn which common contaminants you may find in your home and how you can improve the quality of your indoor air.
+Read our blog below to learn which common contaminants and indoor air pollutants you may find in your home and how you can improve the quality of your indoor air.

 These microscopic organisms can easily get into the air.
 And if your home or office has poor air quality, viruses and bacteria can remain inside and increase your risk for developing an illness.
 Some commonly contracted illnesses include the common cold and the flu.
 Additionally, humid and damp air allows viruses and bacteria to thrive, making it even likelier that you could become ill.